wilsonmar/wilsonmar.github.io/_posts/2022-08-20-change-management.md

       * Transfer Ownership - Who will assume ownership and sustain outcomes?
       <br /><br />

    <a target="_blank" href="https://www.youtube.com/watch?v=RqlKtpjPBBo">VIDEO</a>
    <a target="_blank" href="https://www.linkedin.com/company/third-stage-consulting-group/">Third Stage  Consulting</a>

 Stages:

-Kotta:

-Brooks describes a Neutral Zone between Ending, Losing, and Letting Go on the way to a New Beginning.
+   1. In precontemplation, the individual is completely unwilling to consider a change.
+   2. During contemplation, actors are planning for change - how do you setup the right systems to increase the chances of success.
+   3. Preparation.
+   4. Action against previous holding things in one’s hands.
+   5. Maintenance.
+   <br /><br />

+Kotter:

+   1. Inefficiency
+   2. Coalition
+   3. Create Vision
+   4. Communicate Vision
+   5. Obstacles
+   6. Short-Term Gains
+   7. Build
+   8. Anchor
+   <br /><br />